Basil Wright: Biography

 In his films Wright combined an ability to look closely and carefully at a subject with a poetic and often experimental approach to editing and sound.
 In Britain he is commemorated with a film prize awarded biennially by the Royal Anthropological Institute.

+Wright died in Frieth, Buckinghamshire, England in 1987.

 Centenary celebrations

 In honour of Basil Wright's centenary year, his career, and the careers of his colleagues and fellow centenarians: Edgar Anstey, Marion Grierson, Humphrey Jennings and Paul Rotha, were celebrated with a season of films between August and October 2007 at the British Film Institute in London.
 Following this season, the BFI released a four-disc DVD set Land of Promise, containing films from leading figures in the British Documentary Film movement.
 A further three volumes of GPO films are available from the Bfi.

 Films by Basil Wright online

 You can watch Song of Ceylon on the Colonial Film: Moving Images of the British Empire Website here: Entry for Basil Wright's Song of Ceylon.

 If you have institutional access to the British Film Institute's Screenonline or Inview Websites you can watch a number of Wright's other films online.
 Further links below.